 Treatment of rectal prolapse depends on the patient’s symptoms, goals, and past medical and surgical history.
 Unfortunately, this condition does not have nonsurgical treatment options, and generally, expectant management is discouraged because rectal prolapse tends to worsen with time; if left untreated, it can lead to anal incontinence.

 Surgical options for the treatment of rectal prolapse include:

 - Open or minimally invasive (laparoscopic or robotic) posterior suture rectopexy:

-- Without sigmoid resection – this is particularly indicated for patients with incontinence or at high risk for incontinence (i.e. with very low anal pressures on anorectal physiology testing).
+- Without sigmoid resection – this is particularly indicated for patients with incontinence or who are at high risk for incontinence (i.e. with very low anal pressures on anorectal physiology testing).

 - With sigmoid resection – for patients with concomitant constipation.

-- The decision to proceed with open or minimally-invasive is guided by provider experience and patient suitability.
+- The decision to proceed with an open or minimally invasive technique is guided by provider experience and patient suitability.